Dreading Halloween with GD?

 Is the thought of Trick or Treating filling you with dread and turning into a real nightmare?
 Don't worry ladies, you can still have lots of yummy things this Halloween that won't raise those blood sugar levels and have some fun too!

 What could be better than eggs and olives for the GD diet?!
 These spooky little spiders would look awesome on a Halloween party platter.
 Check out the recipe at Apron Strings

 Avocado and ham Witches fingers

 These would make a great GD party platter treat with a few tweaks to the Dietz and Watson recipe by cooking your parma ham or by using another cooked meat which is safe to eat in pregnancy.
-Why not add some cream cheese dip on the side?

 Here's another fun idea that will go down a storm with the kids, but it's another great recipe for GD mummas too!
 Try out this simple but fun recipe from Super Healthy Kids